security-egg/securityegg/_posts/2022-07-28-hacky-holidays.md

 <article>
 	<h3><b>Mayor's Blog | Web | Beginner</b></h3><br>
 	This challenge consisted of 5 parts.
 The first part was about finding a secret flag, somewhere hidden in the website.
 I am proud to confess that...
 I couldn't find it.
-I don't know why, I don't know where they hid it, I just couldn't find it and skipped right to the next part.<br><br>
+I don't know why, I don't know where the Mayor hid it, I just couldn't find it and skipped right to the next part.<br><br>
 	<h5>Task 2: Get Access to an Editor Account</h5><br>
 	<i>Try to exploit the password resetting functionality to gain access to an account</i><br>
 	Indeed, there is a "Forgot Password" functionality.
 Which I forgot to get a screenshot for.
 But let's continue, just have faith to my description.
 The website was hosting the Mayor's Blog.
 There were two posts from the mayor, a paragraph laughing at the mayor about the bad security mechanisms and a "Click here to login" button.
 The button led to a login page with the reset password option.<br>